What to Do When Your Credit Card Application is Denied

 Common reasons for a denial

-If you are in the travel hacking game, some common reasons you may have your credit card application denied include:
+Some common reasons you may have your credit card application denied include:

 Application errors: If you mistype information on your credit card application or fill in the wrong details, this could lead to a denial.
 To avoid this, make sure to double check your application before submitting it.